Jim Dixon

-I am an illustrator and designer living in the Seattle area.
-Over the years I have developed a broad skill set as a graphic designer, illustrator, muralist, package engineer, inventor, art director, photo stylist, display designer, decor designer and fabricator.
-Although I still work in several disciplines, over the past few years I've been putting greater focus on illustration and graphic design.
+I am a designer and illustrator living in the Pacific Northwest.
+Over the years I have developed a broad skill set as a graphic designer, art director, illustrator, muralist, packaging engineer, display designer, decor designer, fabricator and inventor.
+Although I still work in several disciplines, today my focus is on graphic design, illustration, brand identity, digital visual content, event graphics and promotional materials.

 I work diligently to apply my talents, skills and experience to help my clients consistently and successfully present themselves in the marketplace.